RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 #### Metric Queries

 - Review this topic
-- Explain the time [5m] and how it stretch the results so it can calculate over it
+- Explain the time expression ( ...
+[5m]) and how it stretch the results so it can calculate over it
 - Explain in words each example

 #### Dashboard